DIDSR/calzone/docs/source/index.rst

 * Visualization functions for reliability diagrams
 * Bootstrapping capabilities for confidence interval estimation
 * Subgroup analysis for calibration metrics
-* Provides graphical user interface for easy calculation
 * Provides command line interface scripts for batch processing

 To accurately assess the calibration of machine learning models, it is essential to have a comprehensive and reprensative dataset with sufficient coverage of the prediction space.
 The calibration metrics is not meaningful if the dataset is not representative of true intended population.

-We hope you find calzone useful in your machine learning and data science projects!
+We hope you find calzone useful in your machine learning projects!

 .. toctree::
    :maxdepth: 2